gabrielduque/robolectric/README.md

 [![Circle CI](https://circleci.com/gh/Snapchat/robolectric.svg?style=svg)](https://circleci.com/gh/Snapchat/robolectric)

+These are not the droids you're looking for!
+This is just our fork to submit patches to the upstream repo at [robolectric/robolectric](https://github.com/robolectric/robolectric).
+You probably want that one.

 Robolectric is a testing framework that de-fangs the Android SDK so you can test-drive the development of your Android app.

 ## Usage